metawork-studio/koala-documentation/_documentation/chapters/6-perform/6.4/1-item.md

 ---
 ---

-{% flexible_image link=".png" alt="" %}
+{% flexible_image link="sample-editor-mix-output-dropdown.png" alt="Mixer channel dropdown" %}
-Image: Mixer section with levels running

 Route pads to different channels from the SAMPLE screen.
-Read more.
-The volume bar will show you which channels have pads routed to them
+The volume bar in the mixer section will show you which channels have pads routed to them